 Please,” Peter whispered.
 “Just—”

     Blake chuckled.
-“You don’t get it, Lee.
-And it’s no surprise, either; it took a goddamn atom bomb to educate your slanty-eyed ancestors.”
+“You don’t get it, do you Lee?
+Guess it shouldn’t be a surprise; it took a goddamn atom bomb to educate your slanty-eyed ancestors.”
 He nodded at Cole Johnson.
 “Get me a knife.”

-    Cole ran to a refreshment table and grabbed hold of a thick, single-edged cake knife.
+    Cole ran to the nearest refreshment table and grabbed hold of a thick, single-edged cake knife.
 He jogged back to Blake and offered it up.

     “Thanks bruh.”
 Blake ran the blade across his pants, wiping it clean of frosting.
-He held it up to the light, turning it back and forth as he studied its edge.
+He held it at eye level, turning it back and forth and studying its edge.
 “Imma do you a favor.”
 He met Peter’s eyes.
-“From now on, you can hang with my crew.
+“From now on, you can hang with ys.
 That way, you can have real friends—human friends.”
-His lips curved up, and a wicked gleam shone in his eye.
-“Only catch?”
+A wicked grin.
+“There’s a catch, though.”
 He pointed at Reptar with the tip of the knife.
 “Chimp’s gotta go.”

     “NO!”
 Peter strained against his captors, but they held him fast.

     “Yep,” Blake affirmed.
 “Fido’s done-skies.”
-He grabbed Reptar’s hair and pulled his head back, resting the edge of the knife on the line of his throat.
-“You lose your only friend, but you get some new ones.
+He grabbed Reptar’s hair and pulled his head back, resting the edge of the blade on the line of his throat.
+“So you lose your only friend, but you gain some new ones.
 It’s all good; you can’t make an omelet without breaking a few—”

     “That’s not his only friend.